fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_ha.html.markdown

 * `session_pickup_delay` - Enable to sync sessions longer than 30 sec.
 Only longer lived sessions need to be synced.
 * `link_failed_signal` - Enable to shut down all interfaces for 1 sec after a failover.
 Use if gratuitous ARPs do not update network.
 * `uninterruptible_upgrade` - Enable to upgrade a cluster without blocking network traffic.
+* `uninterruptible_primary_wait` - Number of minutes the primary HA unit waits before the secondary HA unit is considered upgraded and the system is started before starting its own upgrade (1 - 300, default = 30).
 * `standalone_mgmt_vdom` - Enable/disable standalone management VDOM.
 * `ha_mgmt_status` - Enable to reserve interfaces to manage individual cluster units.
 * `ha_mgmt_interfaces` - Reserve interfaces to manage individual cluster units.
 The structure of `ha_mgmt_interfaces` block is documented below.